bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 > there are $$x^+$$ and $$x^-$$ variables.
 I don't really understand why we denote these variables
 > like this,  so my question is what do these $$x^+$$ and $$x^-$$ variables mean for a problem?

-This is just a notation.
+This is just notation.
 In the equality or inequality form of a linear program we want all variables to satistfy the non-negativity constraint $$x_i \geq 0$$.
 If in the original program a variable $$x_i$$ can have any (positive and negative) values, then we can replace it by two non-negative variables $$x_{i}^{+} \geq 0$$ and $$x_{i}^{-}\geq 0$$, and set $$x_i = x_{i}^{+} - x_{i}^{-}$$.
 The notation is motivated by this formula: